srkiNZ84/email/README.md

 To install in your local 'roles' directory:

-  ansible-galaxy install -p roles -r install_roles.yml
+  ansible-galaxy install -f -p roles -r install_roles.yml

 where the contents of "install_roles.yml" is: